Bubble-Protocol/bubble-sdk/packages/client/README.md

 // Setup your bubble
 const bubbleId = new ContentId({
   chain: 1,
-  contract: testState.contract.options.address, // "0xa84..3b6",
+  contract: "0xa84..3b6",                           // replace with your contract address
-  provider: 'http://127.0.0.1:8131'   // configure for your off-chain storage service });
+  provider: 'https://vault.bubbleprotocol.com/v2'   // configure for your off-chain storage service });

-// Construct a `BubbleProvider` for the remote storage system const storageProvider = new bubbleProviders.HTTPBubbleProvider(bubbleId.provider);
+// Construct a `BubbleProvider` for the remote storage system.
+Use a suitable provider
+// type for your provider's protocol or create your own, e.g. to interface with your
+// local company infrastructure. const storageProvider = new bubbleProviders.HTTPBubbleProvider(bubbleId.provider);